One immutable truth looms over everything I do: if you can’t tell me where your defendant is, I can’t get him served for you.*

 Focus on the word “known” for a moment.

-- If you discover that the defendant lived in an suburban Paris apartment while studying at the Sorbonne in 2007… ahem, sorry.
+- If you discover that the defendant lived in a Latin Quarter sixth-floor walk-up while studying at the Sorbonne in 2007… ahem, sorry.
 That doesn’t mean you know his address now.

 - If the defendant’s business card lists an address in London that turns out to be a Mail Boxes Etc. outlet, forget it.
 No process server on that sceptred isle is going to get him.